Testing 2D temperature models in Bayesian retrievals of atmospheric properties from hot Jupiter phase curves: Discussions

+Our atmospheric temperature model is strongly parameterised to keep the retrieval timescale tractable.
+We discuss here the limitations of the parameterisation.

-(2) Our atmospheric temperature model is two dimensional, i.e., a function of pressure and longitude only.
-While phase curve data are not sensitive to the latitudinal variation of atmospheric properties, and indeed we have shown in \ref{sec:lat_mean_tp} that latitudinally averaged 3D model can produce phase curves that match the phase curves produced directly from the 3D model, the eclipse mapping technique can give us information on the latitudinal atmospheric structure of several hot Jupiters.
-The joint analysis of eclipse mapping data and phase curves will provide the most detailed constraints on the 3D structure of hot Jupiter atmospheres, which would require an upgrade of our current 2D models to include latitudinal variation.
-We plan to analyse phase curves and eclipse maps jointly to gain 3D information of hot Jupiter atmospheres in our future work.
+Firstly, our model is `two dimensional', meaning that temperature varies with pressure and longitude, but not with latitude.
+We then interpret the retrieved thermal structure as a latitudinally averaged thermal structure weighted towards the low latitude regions, as described in section \ref{sec:lat_mean_tp}. \cite{irwin_25d_2020} show that the \textit{HST} + \textit{Spitzer} phase curves of WASP-43b do not allow the retrieval of the latitudinal variation of atmospheric properties, so the thermal structure of WASP-43b remains poorly constrained.
+However, \textit{JWST} phase curves may allow latitudinal variation to be probed, especially when analysed in conjunction with the eclipse mapping technique \citep[e.g.,][]{rauscher_more_2018}.
+The joint analysis of eclipse mapping data and phase curves will provide the most detailed constraints on the 3D structure of hot Jupiter atmospheres.
+We plan to upgrade our current 2D model to include latitudinal variation in order to analyse phase curves and eclipse maps jointly in our future work, in particular the \textit{JWST}/MIRI data of WASP-43b.